 In a multi-car collision, the last car is not always at fault.
 However, you need to tell your side of the story because the stakes are high.
 It can take some effort for the insurance company to untangle what happened.
 Each insurance company wants to avoid liability because they might need to pay multiple drivers.

 Sometimes, there may be multiple parties that share the blame.
 In a chain-reaction crash, the usual rule of the rear car being to blame for the accident may not always strictly apply.
-There are multiple cars that have made an impact with the car in front of them.
+Multiple cars have made an impact with the car in front of them.

 Now, you can get a sense of the complexities involved in a three-car accident.
-The insurance companies or the jury have their work cut out for them, and an insurance company has its own financial motivations.
+The insurance companies or the jury have their work cut out for them, and an insurance company has its financial motivations.
 Each of the drivers may be telling a different story after the crash.
-Never underestimate one’s ability to do whatever one needs to protect themselves from liability.
+Never underestimate someone’s ability to do whatever they need to protect themselves from liability.
 In other words, drivers can flat-out lie because they know that money is on the line.
 You need something extra to back up your side of the story.
 Your lawyer can help you gather car accident evidence to prove your case.
 This way, you have something more than just your word.

-Here are some sources of car accident evidence that can help you prove your case in a three-car accident:
+Here are some sources of car accident evidence that your lawyer can use to help prove your case in a three-car accident:

 You have a limited amount of time to gather necessary car accident evidence.
 You may miss out on financial compensation altogether if you miss your window.